liutkwilliam/first-portfolio/__portfolio/sunswift-team-update-2019.md

 ## More about the project

-### About Sunswift
+##### About Sunswift

-Sunswift is a UNSW student project, within the UNSW Engineering Faculty and it is a member of UNSW The Future Vehicles.
-This project is operated independently, with Faculty's support, from its mechanical and electrical team to business and software team.

-Sunswift is comprised of 40+ undergraduate students who believe in pushing the limits of technology to inspire sustainable action.
+Sunswift is a UNSW student project, within the UNSW Engineering Faculty. comprised of 40+ undergraduate students who believe in pushing the limits of technology to inspire sustainable action.
 The team designs, built and race a solar-electric car for the biannual Bridgestone World Solar Challenge.

 [Visit Sunswift Website](https://www.sunswift.com)

-### About the Bridgestone World Solar Challenge
+##### About the Bridgestone World Solar Challenge

 Bridgestone World Solar Challenge is a biannual event, it is aimed to promote innovating technology and challenge solar car teams comprised by tertiary and secondary students worldwide, to travel a vehicle powered only by the energy of the sun, for over 3000km from Darwin in Northern Territory to Adelaide in South Australia